 Outdoor activities are a nice way to enjoy some fresh air and have fun!
-Hiking, swimming, gardening, are some non-intense ways to increase your activity levels.
+Hiking, swimming, and gardening are some non-intense ways to increase your activity levels.

 Bonus: Aerobic sports

 Aerobic sports are another way to get a great workout in while not focusing on the actual exercise part.
-Tennis, basketball, soccer, hockey, and volleyball are just a few sports that are super fun and are a fantastic aerobic workout.
+Tennis, basketball, soccer, hockey, and volleyball are just a few sports that are super fun and are fantastic aerobic workouts.

 What new components will you be adding to your fitness regimen?
 Do you prefer cardio or strength training?
-Let me know in the comments!
+Let us know in the comments!